R1N4x/Wansview_Root/README.md

 Place the `facDiag` on the SD and boot the camera.

-This is possible through the `boot.sh` in the firmware wich checks for the file "facDiag" on the SD and executes it.
+This is possible through the `ipc_start.sh` in the firmware wich checks for the file "facDiag" on the SD and executes it.